sukesh167/Depression-Detection-in-speech/README.md

 # Conclusion

-The network gave an accuracy of about 75% on testing We ultimately envision the model being implemented in a wearable device (Apple Watch, Garmin) or home device (Amazon Echo).
+The network gave an accuracy of about 75% on testing.
+We ultimately envision the model being implemented in a wearable device (Apple Watch, Garmin) or home device (Amazon Echo).
 The device could prompt you to answer a simple question in the morning and a simple question before bed on a daily basis.
 The model stores your predicted depression score and tracks it over time, such that the model can learn from your baseline.
 If a threshold is crossed, it notifies you to seek help, or in extreme cases, notifies an emergency contact to help you help yourself.
 This initial model provides a solid foundation and promising directions for detecting depression with spectrograms.
 Depression moves across a spectrum, so deriving a binary classification (depressed, not depressed) from a single test (PHQ-8) is somewhat na ̈ıve and perhaps unrealistic.
 The threshold for a depression classification was a score of 10, but how much difference in depression-related speech prosody exists between a score of 9 (classified as not depressed) and a 10 (classified as depressed)?
 For this reason, the problem may be better approached by using regression techniques to predict participants’ PHQ-8 scores and scoring the model based on RMSE.
 We would prioritize future efforts as follows: